TERREMEMBER/znbase/docs/content/v2.0/tools/dbeaver.md

 Before getting started with DBeaver, make sure you meet the following prerequisites.

-### YugabyteDB
+### ZNbaseDB

-Your YugabyteDB cluster should be up and running.
-If you're new to YugabyteDB, create a local cluster in less than five minutes following the steps in [Quick Start](../../../quick-start/install).
+Your ZNbaseDB cluster should be up and running.
+If you're new to ZNbaseDB, create a local cluster in less than five minutes following the steps in [Quick Start](../../../quick-start/install).

 ### Java Runtime Environment (JRE)